arindam31/ImageResizer/README.md

 Double click in table should open image
 Add checkbox before each file....
-Check ALL, Uncheck ALL buttons to be provided
+Check ALL, Un check ALL buttons to be provided
 Single File image preview
 Display Estimated size after conversion